HeiligerG/ComfyUIAddOn/README.md

 ### 2. Install the Manager

-Copy the `Manager` file from this repository and paste it into the `ComfyUI` folder:
+Copy the `Manager` folder from this repository and paste it into the `ComfyUI` folder:
 ```
 ComfyUI_windows_portable_nvidia\ComfyUI_windows_portable\ComfyUI\custom_nodes
 ```
+Restart ComfyUI if running and the manager should pop up on the right screen side.

+But if you want to have a realy cool Manager then install all the Nodes of the Workflow: **Refined(upscale)** and you will see.

 ### 3. Choose and Download Models